 Tousled and Subtle

 Put a spin on your naturally low-maintenance, wavy hair with subtle streaks.
 The violet shade blends perfectly with her natural hair color (just add a good texturizing spray for styling).
-"By foiling chunky highlights and depositing a deep-sea purple, it’s impactful in all the right angles," says Schaudt, who recommends this look for those with textured or curly hair.
+"By foiling chunky highlights and depositing a deep-sea purple, it’s impactful in all the right angles," Schaudt says, recommending this look for those with textured or curly hair.

 Pops of Purple

-With naturally dark hair, you can quickly achieve purple highlights that blend well into brown or black tresses.
+With naturally dark hair, you can quickly achieve purple highlights that blend well into brown or black strands.
 The bob here has super-subtle streaks of plum—they complement the curled, angled cut perfectly.
-"This is a three-dimensional color, which means there’s natural hair and two additional highlighted colors," says Schaudt.
+"This is a three-dimensional color, which means there’s natural hair and two additional highlighted colors," Schaudt says.
 "This can be done on any natural hair color, but it's paired best with curly hair."

 Piecey and Plum-Hued

 A rich, deep plum color is the perfect complement to a rich, deep natural shade of brown.
 Note how the piecey layers of the cut—and tousled, wavy style—add dimension to the look.

 You don’t necessarily have to go all out and make a major statement.
 Dip-dye your tips or get subtle lowlights to get an understated style—especially if you have brown hair that doesn’t provide too much contrast.

 Depending on your natural shade, your colorist might have to do some overall toning and lightening before they can even begin on purple highlights (which could take multiple sessions).
 But when the result is as gorgeous, cohesive, and tonal as this, it’s worth the wait.